OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 * [**Henk-Jan Mutsaerts**](https://www.linkedin.com/in/henk-jan-mutsaerts-8532b626/), Amsterdam UMC/UMC Utrecht, Netherlands (secretary)
 * [**Charlotte Debus**](https://www.linkedin.com/in/charlotte-debus-316214a0/?originalSubdomain=de), German Aerospace Center, Cologne, Germany (past-chair)

 The work in OSIPI is planned around 6 specific [aims](/aims/) that include the building of a software inventory, a library of code snippets, a data inventory, reporting guidelines, education and exchange and benchmarking.
-The aims are delivered by one or more **Task Forces**, each of which is led by a (senior) task force lead and a (junior) co-lead appointed for a period of 2 years.
+The aims are delivered by one or more **Task Forces**, each of which is led by a (senior) task force co-lead and a (junior) co-lead appointed for a period of 2 years.

 **How can I join OSIPI?**